InfiniteMilesSamuel/BasecampWizardry/README.md

 Discover more about the wonders of Basecamp 4 by visiting its [official website](https://basecamp.com/) or delving into its comprehensive [API documentation](https://github.com/basecamp/bc3-api).

+🚧 Note to Readers: We sincerely apologize for any formatting inconsistencies you might observe in this document.
+We're aware of the issue and are actively working on a resolution.
+In the meantime, please bear with us and refer to the raw markdown or other markdown viewers if anything appears amiss.
+Thank you for your understanding. 🚧

 ## 🌟 Features
 Automatic potion brewing (token management).